 - Place the lemon slices in the pan and brown on both sides.
 Remove from the pan.

 - Add the remaining 2 tablespoon butter, chicken broth, lemon juice and chopped tarragon to the pan to deglaze.
 Scrap any brown bits off the bottom of the pan.
 Allow to simmer and reduce slightly.
 Return the chicken to the pan and spoon the juices on top.

 - Sprinkle with the remaining chopped tarragon.

-- Serve immediately over rice pilaf, if desired.
+- Serve immediately over rice pilaf or pasta, if desired.

 Made this recipe tonight.
 So easy and absolutely delicious and moist.
 We all loved it and the chicken dish will be on our table quite a bit.

 You could but it has a more intense flavor so you'll need to adjust the amount according to your taste.

 Can the lemon butter chicken with tarragon be made ahead and frozen?